 When making a comparison between the consideration in the prior transaction and the consideration under the offer, dividends payable are to be taken into account.
 Interest payments to compensate for the time factor may, but need not, be paid to the other shareholders.
 The offeror's commission or equivalent costs are not to be taken into account.
-If, during the period between the prior transaction and the offer, the offeree company conducts a share split or reverse share split in respect of tog bort: which tog bort: equivalent tog bort: shareholding tog bort: endowment shares in the offeree company or carries out a rights issue, this is to be taken into account.
+If, during the period between the prior transaction and the offer, the offeree company conducts a share split or reverse share split in respect of shares in the offeree company or carries out a rights issue, this is to be taken into account.